ucfeli2/How-to-Eli-Pi/02_Data_Types/Data_Types.md

 ```

 ### 4. Complex Numbers (_complex_)
-Two dimensional numbers represented as a+ib, where a and b are real numbers.
-Note that python uses j instead of i.
-They are exactly the same, the engineering disciplines choose to use j, whereas mathematics uses i.
+Two dimensional numbers represented as a+ib, where a and b are real numbers and i is the square root of -1.

 ```python
 z = complex(1, 5) # Initializes to 1 + i1
 print(z.real)     # Prints the value 1
 print(z.imag)     # Prints the value 5
 ```
+Note that python uses j instead of i.
+They are exactly the same, the engineering disciplines choose to use j, whereas mathematics uses i.
 Complex numbers may seem the least applicable with respect to the other data types.
 However, they are incredibly useful within Electrical Engineering.

 ### 5. Strings (_str_)
 Ordered sequence of characters (numbers, letters, etc.)